 It is unknown how, and if, juvenile mice can discriminate between fear and safety compared to the more-studied adolescent and adult ages.
-To understand how the developing brain processes fear
+To understand how the developing brain processes fear and safety learning, juvenile mice underwent discriminative conditioning where they learned to distinguish between fear and safety cues.
+Juveniles were successfully able to discriminate between the two, suggesting that circuitry involved in fear inhibition is present by this stage of development.

-BODY IMAGE REPRESENTATION IN KOREAN POPULAR MUSIC: CONTENT ANALYSIS OF MUSIC VIDEO
+POSTER 79BODY IMAGE REPRESENTATION IN KOREAN POPULAR MUSIC: CONTENT ANALYSIS OF MUSIC VIDEO